Do I need a solicitor for my divorce?

 Do you have property which can be easily divided?

 If your divorce consists of nothing more than deciding who gets the dog and the furniture, then you and your spouse can easily resolve these questions on your own without a solicitor.
-In order to ensure that you have no further financial claims on each other in the future, it will be necessary for you to obtain a financial order to this effect.
+In order to ensure that you have no further financial claims on each other in the future, it will be necessary for you to obtain a consent order to this effect.

 In Scotland, if no financial order is made on divorce or in a registered separation agreement, there can be no further financial claims on each other in the future once the divorce decree has been granted and the divorce appeal period has passed.